Today almost every home and small office has a local network, and an Internet connection.

 This is provided automatically by a service called DHCP which, by default, is provided by the home router.

-IP address provided by the DHCP server are known as dynamic address as they can change.
+IP address provided by the DHCP server are known as dynamic addresses, as they can change.
 You can also assign addresses manually, and these are known as static addresses.

 Static Addresses are not normally assigned but are often required when using Port forwarding.